pivotal/docs-tap/learning-center/workshop-content/workshop-images.md

 However, the `exercises` directory isn't set as the home directory of the user.
 This means if a user inadvertently runs `cd` with no arguments from the terminal, they go back to the home directory.

-To avoid confusion and help a user return to where they need to be, VMware recommends that when you instruct users to change directories, provide a full path relative to the home directory.
+To avoid confusion and help a user return to where they must be, VMware recommends that when you instruct users to change directories, provide a full path relative to the home directory.
 For example, use a path of the form `~/exercises/example-1` rather than `example-1` for the `cd` command when changing directories.
 By using a full path, users can execute the command and be assured of going to the required location.